 Need help using Flex Disc™?

 Anyone can learn how to use Flex Disc.
-But just like using a tampon, doing a proper squat, or roasting a turkey for the first time, learning how to use a menstrual disc takes a little practice.
+But just like using a tampon, or a menstrual cup, doing a proper squat, or roasting a turkey for the first time, learning how to use a menstrual disc takes a little practice.
 We have some tips to give you the confidence to try it (or, in some cases, try it again).

 1. Always wash your hands.
 And take a deep breath.
 You’ve got this!

 2. Start on a lighter day.
 Try your first Flex Disc on a lighter flow day, when you have some time to spare.
-So not when you’re at Coachella, in a 6-hour car ride, or when your flow is already Niagara Falls.
+So not when you’re at Coachella, in a 6-hour car ride, or when have a heavy flow is already like the Niagara Falls.

 3. It may get a little messy.
 But not as messy as you might think.
 The average person only menstruates about 1.5 tsp in 12 hrs.
 Just make sure to sit and keep your Flex Disc parallel to the floor as you remove it.

 4. Wear a liner for backup.
 You shouldn’t need it once you learn how to place it in a way that works best for your body.
-But for your first few cycles, it can’t hurt to have a contingency plan while you’re out and about for a little peace of mind.
+But for your first few cycles and especially if you have a heavy flow, it can’t hurt to have a contingency plan while you’re out and about for a little peace of mind.

 5. Push it back and down.
 Your Flex Disc will slide in easily.
 But as it does, keep it angled down towards your tailbone.
 Even when you can no longer feel it against your vaginal walls, continue to push the disc as far back as it’ll go (until you hit the end of the vaginal fornix).

 6. Make sure you can’t feel it.
-If you can feel your menstrual disc inside of you, that’s a sign it’s not in all the way.
-We know this sounds weird, but when it’s inserted properly, you won’t even notice it’s there.
+Wondering how to know if Flex Disc is in right?
+If you can feel your menstrual disc inside of you, that’s a sign it’s not in all the way up the vaginal canal.
+We know this sounds weird, but when it’s inserted properly, the disc sits in the fornix and you won’t even notice it’s there.